hodlsimulator/WidgetWeaver/WidgetWeaver/README.md

 - Expand WidgetSpec v0 to support:
   - layout tokens
   - style tokens
-  - (components next)
+- Add an in-app editor for those fields
-- Keep an in-app preview that matches the widget renderer
+- Add an in-app preview that uses the same renderer logic as the widget

 ### Milestone 4 — Prompt → WidgetSpec generation (NEXT)
 - Define a constrained generation contract (“generate WidgetSpec v0”)
-- Use structured generation into typed models when available
 - Always run validation/clamping/repair at the boundary
 - Deterministic fallback when model unavailable (templates/rules)
 - Add “patch edits” (small diffs) like: